solo-system/solo-system.github.io/home.md

 120 pounds, but there's a lot of flexibility with components like microphones, memory cards, batteries etc...

-This webpage is intended to demonstrate how to construct and run a SOLO.
-In addition, instructional videos are available on a YouTube channel here, and comments are welcomed on our Facebook page here.

 <hr>
 end of b's bit.